wakefulblock262/wakefulblock262/README.md

 ### Hello World, I'm Everett Kamulda

-I’m a developer and hacker at heart, making modular Roblox scripts, creating iOs tweaks, and tools that help with everyday life.
-I love to code, build front-ends, experimenting with systems, and pushing projects to the next level.
-Always learning, always coding, always creating.
+I’m a developer and exploiter for iOS and other iDevices

 🔭 I’m currently working on a tweaks for iOS using Theos/Orion for iOS 12.5.7, and moving on to iOS 16 soon